digi-ron/AU-Falcon-SPUD-Project/Electrical/SteeringControls/SteeringControls.md

 > NOTE: buttons missing from photos due to the originals being broken (ironic)

 1. ***DISCONNECT THE BATTERY*** and leave for at least 1hr (ideally overnight)
-1. remove the plastic caps on the sides of the rear plastic section of the steering wheel and remove the tamper bolts using your weapon of choice
+1. remove the plastic caps on the sides of the rear plastic section of the steering wheel and remove the tamper bolts

     ![Driver side tamper bolt](./driver-tamper-bolt.jpg)
     ![Passenger side tamper bolt](./passenger-tamper-bolt.jpg)